Ticker ABSL BSE India Infrastructure Index Fund is Live Now

 Mr. A. Balasubramanian is the Managing Director & CEO of Aditya Birla Sun Life AMC Limited.
 A stalwart of the mutual fund industry, he brings with him over three decades of rich experience.

 He has been associated with the organisation since 1994.
-Prior to assuming the role of the CEO in 2009, Mr. Balasubramanian served as Chief Investment Officer from 2006 to 2009.
-As Managing Director & CEO, Mr. Balasubramanian oversees Rs.
-3 lakh crore in Assets Under Management at Aditya Birla Sun Life AMC.
+Prior to assuming the role of CEO in 2009, Mr. Balasubramanian served as the Chief Investment Officer from 2006 to 2009.
+As Managing Director & CEO, Mr. Balasubramanian oversees over Rs.
+3.60 lakh crore in Assets Under Management at Aditya Birla Sun Life AMC.
 Before joining ABSLAMC in the year 1994, he worked with GIC Mutual Fund, Can Bank Financial Services and Pandit & Co. between 1989 and 1994.

-Mr. Balasubramanian has been awarded CEO of the Year title by Asia Asset Management in 2018 and 2020.
-He has been awarded Chairman’s Individual Award by The Aditya Birla group for being an Outstanding Leader in 2015 and for being a Leader of Leaders in 2018.
+Mr. Balasubramanian was awarded CEO of the Year title by Asia Asset Management in 2018 and 2020.
+He has been awarded the Chairman’s Individual Award by the Aditya Birla Group for being an Outstanding Leader in 2015 and for being a Leader of Leaders in 2018.

 Mr. Balasubramanian is involved with philanthropic work through various charitable organisations.
-He is actively engaged in initiatives towards Mother & Child healthcare and supporting Indian Art & Culture.
-He is one of the active members at Sathya Sai Sanjeevani Centre for Child Heart Care.
-He is also associated with Sathya Sai University, Gulbarga that imparts knowledge on Human Excellence to students during their higher education.
-He promotes Indian Arts and Village Traditional Culture by being a Trustee at Melattur Bhagavata Mela Foundation.
+He is one of the active members at the Sathya Sai Sanjeevani Centre for Child Heart Care.
+He is also associated with the Sathya Sai University, Gulbarga that imparts knowledge on Human Excellence to students during their higher education.
+He also promotes Indian arts and village traditional culture.

 Read More